-Martin Williams - Co-Director of the NIHR RDS East Midlands (Leicestershire, Northamptonshire and Rutland)
+Martin Williams - Director of NIHR RDS East Midlands

 Martin has considerable expertise in grant writing, quantitative and qualitative research designs and in research management.

-Sarah Armstrong - Co-Director of the NIHR RDS East Midlands (Nottinghamshire, Derbyshire and Lincolnshire)
+Sarah Armstrong - Deputy Director of NIHR RDS East Midlands

 Her roles include: